manvendra22/address-book/README.md

 > Contacts is a responsive web app to store and manage contacts.
 The
 > project started as a hiring challenge but I’m planning to implement
 > some more features to it to make it usable in day to day life.
+It's developed following MVC and Publish-Subscribe design pattern in Javascript.

 ### Live link